 He’s an avid golfer and has created an unusual driving range in SVR’s cow pasture, complete with special SVR printed flag sticks.
 He can be seen frequently on Las Vegas television and plays pursuing his passion for acting.

 Laura Dahl, Boss Lady’s daughter and part owner of the Ranch,is a former New York fashion designer creating the brands “Wifebeader” and “Laura Dahl,” that were sold at Nordstrom’s Savvy, Anthropologie, and hundreds of boutiques.

-Laura and Tim now have their own “kid,” Boss Lady’s first grandchild, Hunter Presley Dahl.
+Laura and Tim now have two of their own kids, Hunter and Fremont.
 Boss Lady bought Hunter a mini-horse that he is already riding.
 They visit Nevada often, getting back to fashion with their Wranglers and, spurs and the official blue denim of SVR.

 Laura’s husband, Timothy Dahl, created the original SVR website and has gone on to work on the websites of This Old House, Elle Decor, Metropolitan Home, Woman’s Day, and Popular Mechanics.
 He is also the founder and editor of Charles & Hudson, a premier DIY home renovation site and Tool Crave.

 And Matthew, the Boss Lady’s son, enjoys a career as a director/artist/songwriter and actor.
 His credits include the character Nico in Wes Anderson’s “The Life Aquatic with Steve Zissou, and “RV” with Bill Murray.
 For all the Chipmunk fans, he is the voice of Simon in the 4 movies.
 He had a supporting role in “500 Days of Summer,” the Sundance winner that premiered in the summer of 2009.
 He has been seen for ten seasons on CBS’ “Criminal Minds” playing Dr. Spencer Reid.